 Step Eight: Press the Cheese

 Pressing Butter Cheese is done in 3 steps.
 The first pressing actually happens “under the whey” to help form the shape while keeping the cultures warm and reduce the amount of “mechanical holes” in the cheese.
 (Those are holes left between to curds during pressing or are created by gas producing cultures.)
 The next pressing is done for 30 minutes before flipping the cheese and increasing pressure for the final pressing overnight.
 These steps remove the whey from between the curds so it won’t have a bitter flavor.

 Submerge the cheese in a saturated brine for 16 hours, flipping it halfway.
 If your brine is properly made, your cheese should float.
 Sprinkle a little salt on top and place a weight on top to hold it under the brine.
 If you make a whey brine, instead of water, it will last longer and you won’t risk leaching calcium into the water if your sodium saturation level is off.

 Step Ten: Form a Rind on the Cheese

 Allow the cheese to form a rind by air-drying it on a cheese mat at room temperature for about 3-4 days.
 Flip it twice a day so the moisture in the cheese is evenly distributed and it dries evenly.
 You’ll notice when you flip the cheese the bottom side of the cheese is more moist than the top.
 If you don’t keep it flipping, your cheese won’t have a uniform texture and flavor.
-You can move on to the next step when the surface is generally dry to the touch, but a clammy hand feel is ok for this cheese since we want it to be moist.
+You can move on to the next step when the surface is dry to the touch.

 Step Eleven: Age the Cheese